 2. Template appends a brand suffix only to <title>

 <title> becomes “How to Bake Sourdough | Acme Cooking” while <h1> stays “How to Bake Sourdough.”
-Minor mismatch but Google treats the appended brand as user-hostile noise on long titles.
+Minor mismatch, but if the full string runs long Google strips the brand — and brand removal is the single most common edit Google makes (about 63% of rewritten titles, per the same 2025 study).

-How to spot it: <title> ends with ” | Brand” or ” - Brand”; <h1> does not.
+How to spot it: <title> ends with ” | Brand” or ” - Brand”; <h1> does not, and the rewritten SERP title has no brand.

 3. H1 is creative / clickbait, <title> is SEO-optimized

 The editorial team writes a punchy H1 (“Why my sourdough finally stopped collapsing”).
 The SEO team rewrites the title tag to be keyword-dense (“Sourdough Bread Recipe — Step-by-Step Guide”).
 Both are intentional and opposed.
+This is Google’s “inaccurate title” trigger: the <title> reads like a category label that doesn’t match the page’s real, visible topic.

 How to spot it: H1 reads like a blog headline, <title> reads like a category page.
 Both can be good copy independently; together they confuse search engines.